zitrosolrac/datajoint-tutorial/beginner/building-first-pipeline/index.rst

 - Different table types or *tiers*
 - How to insert data into a table manually
 - How to query and fetch data from the tables
+- How to automatically import data into a table from files
+- How to define and automatically populate tables with computation results

 Designing data pipelines for your experiments
 ----------------------------------------------